pereznetworks/WeatherX/README.md

     - 1: secure Mongod using mongoose.js
       - a: want to continue not using cookies if possible

-  - production build and deployment to heroku
+  - production build and deployment to hosting

 # My Captsone Project:  Weather forecast service